Charlie Heaton: Career

-Heaton has no formal acting training, first considering an acting career while working for extras and commercial agencies to supplement his income as a musician and bartender.

-The year 2015 proved to be a pivotal time for Heaton; he had guest roles on a string of British television dramas and was cast in three major projects, including Stranger Things.
-He first appeared in the ITV crime drama series DCI Banks and Vera and then guest-starred in BBC One's medical drama series Casualty.
-In his first feature film role, he appeared in the 2016 thriller film Shut In, co-starring Naomi Watts and Oliver Platt, and directed by Farren Blackburn.
-The film was produced in early 2015, prior to being cast in Stranger Things, but was released following the show's premiere.
-Concurrently, he filmed the coming-of-age film As You Are in late 2015.
-It premiered at the Sundance Film Festival in January 2016.
+With no formal acting training, Heaton first considered an acting career while working as an extra and taking on other commercial work to supplement his income as a musician.
+He also worked as a bartender during this time.
+In 2015, he had guest roles on a string of British television dramas: he first appeared in the ITV crime drama series DCI Banks and Vera, then guest-starred in BBC One's medical drama series Casualty.
+That same year, he was cast in his breakthrough role as Jonathan Byers in the Netflix science fiction series Stranger Things (2016–2025).
+In his first feature film role, he appeared in the thriller film Shut In (2016), which was filmed just prior to Heaton being cast in Stranger Things but was not released until after the show premiered.
+He also filmed the coming-of-age film As You Are, which premiered at the Sundance Film Festival in January 2016.